 March 2016: G4S announced it would sell its Israeli subsidiary in the coming “12 to 24 months."
 In describing the move, The Financial Times reported that G4S was “extracting itself from reputationally damaging work.”

 December 2016: G4S ended its complicity with Israeli prisons but not with the Israeli Ministry of National Security and Israeli National Police.

 Even though G4S is no longer complicit in Israeli prisons, it is complicit with the Israeli National Police.
 Pressure on G4S must increase because we know it works!

 G4S loses contracts worth millions of dollars

-The University of Helsinki, the University of Oslo, Kings College London, Southampton University, the municipality of Durham County in North Carolina and Crepes & Waffles, a major restaurant chain in Colombia, are also among those who have terminated their contracts following BDS pressure.
+The University of Helsinki, the Trauma Centre in Cape Town, the University of Oslo, Kings College London, Southampton University, the municipality of Durham County in North Carolina and Crepes & Waffles, a major restaurant chain in Colombia, are also among those who have terminated their contracts following BDS appeals.
 For more on these and other contract cancellations, see our Stop G4S campaign timeline.

 Major shareholders divest